andrew/ultimate-awesome/README.md

 - [awesome-rgb](https://github.com/BitcoinOS-Labs/awesome-rgb) - All about RGB.
 - [awesome-blockchain](https://github.com/Blockchain-DC/awesome-blockchain) - A collection of valuable resources for anyone starting to explore blockchain technologies.
 - [awesome-ai-healthcare](https://github.com/brandonhimpfen/awesome-ai-healthcare) - A curated list of tools, frameworks, applications, datasets, and resources for AI in Healthcare.
+- [awesome-carbon-accounting-offsets](https://github.com/brandonhimpfen/awesome-carbon-accounting-offsets) - A curated list of tools, frameworks, datasets, standards, platforms, and projects for carbon accounting, carbon offsetting, and sustainability tracking.
 - [awesome-cloud](https://github.com/brandonhimpfen/awesome-cloud) - A curated list of cloud platforms, tools, SDKs, open-source projects, infrastructure services, observability stacks, DevOps utilities, and learning resources.
 - [awesome-cms](https://github.com/brandonhimpfen/awesome-cms) - A curated list of awesome content management systems (CMS), libraries, tools, platforms, and resources.
 - [awesome-crypto-mining](https://github.com/brandonhimpfen/awesome-crypto-mining) - A curated list of awesome resources, tools, software, hardware, mining pools, and educational content for cryptocurrency mining.
 This list covers everything from getting started with mining to advanced tools and techniques for maximizing profitability.
 - [awesome-data-analytics](https://github.com/brandonhimpfen/awesome-data-analytics) - A curated list of tools, platforms, frameworks, and learning resources for data analytics.
-- [awesome-github-pages](https://github.com/brandonhimpfen/awesome-github-pages) - A curated list of awesome resources, tools, templates, and tips for using GitHub Pages.
 - [awesome-headless-cms](https://github.com/brandonhimpfen/awesome-headless-cms) - A curated list of awesome Headless CMS platforms, tools, resources, and guides for decoupled content management.
-- [awesome-iac](https://github.com/brandonhimpfen/awesome-iac) - A curated list of awesome tools, frameworks, practices, and resources for Infrastructure as Code (IaC).
 - [awesome-iot](https://github.com/brandonhimpfen/awesome-iot) - A curated list of awesome Internet of Things (IoT) frameworks, platforms, tools, libraries, and resources.
 - [awesome-neuroscience](https://github.com/brandonhimpfen/awesome-neuroscience) - A curated list of tools, frameworks, datasets, educational resources, and community links for neuroscience.
 - [awesome-nodejs](https://github.com/brandonhimpfen/awesome-nodejs) - A curated list of awesome Node.js packages and resources to enhance your development experience.